-Abriendo Oportunidades provides the most vulnerable Guatemalan girls with skills and support to improve their lives.
+Abriendo Oportunidades provides Indigenous girls in Belize, Guatemala, and Mexico with skills and support to improve their lives.

-The Population Council, in collaboration with local and international partners, launched Abriendo Oportunidades in 2004.
-The program increases Mayan girls' social support networks, connects them with role models and mentors, builds a base of critical life and leadership skills, and provides hands-on professional training and experience.
+The Population Council, in collaboration with local and international partners, launched Abriendo Oportunidades in Guatemala in 2004.
+The program increases Indigenous girls’ social support networks, connects them with role models and mentors, builds a base of critical life and leadership skills, and provides hands-on professional training and experience.

 A 2007 program evaluation showed that:

 - 100% of Abriendo girl leaders had completed the sixth grade, compared with 82% nationally.

 - 97% of Abriendo girl leaders remained childless during the program cycle, compared with the national average of 78% for girls their age.

 - 94% of Abriendo girl leaders reported experiencing greater autonomy and feeling more comfortable expressing their opinions.